Medicare

 Pros:

-• Covers remaining 20% of Medicare A & B
+• Covers the remaining 20% of Medicare-approved expenses under Parts A and B (after deductible)

-• Any doctor or any hospital that accepts Original Medicare nationwide (No Networks)
+• Accepted by any doctor or hospital nationwide that takes Original Medicare (no networks)

-• You can switch to another Medicare Supplement plan anytime of the year
+• You may apply to switch to another Medicare Supplement plan at any time of the year (subject to underwriting)

-• Guaranteed renewable as long as premiums are paid
+• Guaranteed renewable for life as long as premiums are paid

 Cons: